Bird Surveys

 Birdathon!

 Participating in a birdathon is an excellent way to learn about migratory species, raise funds for environmental projects, add data to a national survey, and have fun.
-Since 2001, ASC has conducted Birdathons for the benefit of Hesthavn Nature Center.
+Since 2001, MWBA has conducted Birdathons for the benefit of Hesthavn Nature Center.
 Combined earnings are about $80,000, which has funded a solar composting toilet, museum display cases, new flooring, weather-tight doors and windows, and other projects.

-Form a team or go solo on the designated weekend, between April 1 and May 30, which ASC will announce early in the year.
+Form a team or go solo on the designated weekend, between April 1 and May 30, which MWBA will announce early in the year.
 This is the peak migration period for birds in the U.S. If you have a conflict in dates, let the coordinator know, and select another weekend during the migration.
 Ask individuals or organizations to sponsor the team either per species or at a flat rate.
 Then, bird wherever you are – your backyard, the coast, the mountains, Costa Rica… the sky’s the limit (literally)!

-ASC Birdathon_report_form_2019
+MWBA Birdathon_report_form_2019

 If you own a local business, sponsoring a team or individual could generate good publicity.
 Or your business could sponsor every team at a certain rate.
 This encourages more people to participate, knowing they already have their first sponsor.
 Beyond raising funds for Hesthavn, more people may feel they have a personal stake in Hesthavn’s success and, more broadly, in wildlife and nature conservation.

-ASC Birdathon Official Sponsor Form
+MWBA Birdathon Official Sponsor Form

 Contact Birdathon Coordinator